mosdef-hub/mosdef_slitpore/README.md

 contained within the `mosdef_slitpore` directory.

 ### Signac
-The simulations run with Cassandra, GROMACS, LAMMPS, and CP2k are managed by the [signac](https://signac.io) framework.
-There is a specific signac project for each slitpore system and simulation engine mentioned in the previous sentence.
-Each project contains multiple `jobs` with unique `statepoints` which are conditions at which the simulation is run.
+The simulations run with Cassandra, GROMACS, LAMMPS, and CP2K are managed by the [signac](https://signac.io) framework.
+There is a specific signac project for each slitpore system and simulation engine.
+Each project contains multiple `jobs` with unique `statepoints` which are conditions at which the simulations are run.
 Please see signac documentation for additional details.

 ### Running simulations on a supercomputer or cluster
 It is highly advised to run these simulations on a supercomputer or cluster.
 For the simulations that